 Now that you have created the tasks in your project, it is time to estimate how long each task will take.
 This is a tricky undertaking and most new project managers fail at this step.
-There are some believe for creative work you cant do estimation.
+There is a belief for creative work you cant do the estimation.

-This is total fallacy.
+This is a total fallacy.
 You can make accurate estimates by grouping your tasks as follows:

 - Simple tasks that are well understood